 30. FACT: Namath and Michigan State are linked because Namath’s Beaver Falls High teammate, Tom Krzemienski, played for the Spartans in addition to Daugherty recruiting Namath.
 Daugherty had recruited Namath until Michigan State’s admissions office denied his entrance due to insufficient grades.

-31. FACT: Daugherty was quoted in the 1980s he told Bryant about Namath and that Bryant had told him about black athletes, but this belies overriding facts spoken by Bryant, Namath, Carillot, Nay Thornhill, Thornhill's sons and Clemon.
+31. FACT: Daugherty was quoted in 1986 he told Bryant about Namath and that Bryant had told him about black athletes, but this belies overriding facts spoken by Bryant, Namath, Carillot, Nay Thornhill, Thornhill's sons and Clemon.
 In Clemon’s 1969 deposition, Bryant said he began looking for black athletes in 1966, which was three years after Thornhill had enrolled at Michigan State.
 Daugherty’s comments may have been a way to protect (at his own expense) his old friend.
-Stories had emerged after Bryant’s death in 1983 questioning his commitment to integration.
+This was probably and effort by Daugherty late in life (he died one year later) to help the image of an old friend once stories had emerged after Bryant’s death in 1983.
+Bryant's commitment to integration was questioned.
 Jim Murray was no longer a voice in the wilderness.

 --- MYTH: In 1970, Bear Bryant scheduled USC at Legion Field in Birmingham to demonstrate to his bigoted fans it was time to recruit black athletes.
 This myth and surrounding revisionist history continues to be randomly regurgitated, extending its life, including recently by “The Athletic” on June 3 as part of its college football 150th anniversary series.